BraveSquad/happytails/requirments.md

 - The web app will allow the user to select the type of animal by category `(breed, size, cat, dog)`.

-- The user will be able to create a user profile
+- The user will be able to create a user profile.

 - The user will be able to select an animal and add to their favorites.

 - The user will be able to add their own pet for adoption, including photo, bio, breed, etc.

+- The user will be able to leave reviews and see other reviews posted.

+- the user will be able to make appointments and see it on a calendar.

+- the user will be able to use `chatBot` to ask basic questions that they may have.

 ### OUT - What will your product not do.